-• GAPS NFER assessments from Yr 3 upwards

-- OLP writing grids half-termly throughout school (Yr 1 upwards) - TAF grid for Y2 in conjunction with end of KS1 SATs - Annual moderation and assessment using No More Marking (Yr 1 upwards) - DCPro updated termly with teacher assessment writing and GAPS - The EYFS leader is part of a group of professionals working to increase physical readiness for learning, alongside Loughborough University - Links to Oadby Learning Partnership (EYFS and SLE) which involves regular moderation and participation in research groups.
+- GAPS assessments from Yr 3 upwards - OLP writing grids half-termly throughout school (Yr 1 upwards) - TAF grid for Y2 and Y6 in conjunction with end of Key Stage statements - Annual moderation and assessment using No More Marking (Yr 1 upwards) - DCPro updated termly with teacher assessment writing and GAPS - The EYFS leader is part of a group of professionals working to increase physical readiness for learning, alongside SLSSP, through the Meaningful Movements programme. - Links to Oadby Learning Partnership (EYFS and SLE) which involves regular moderation and participation in research groups.